olivershetler/cat-cortex/README.md

 ## Compatibility

-This project relies on the following R libraries:
-- tidyverse (and its dependencies)
--

 In order to ensure the portability of this repository, every R file has a function called `getParentDirectory()` which was inspired by this [Stack Overflow thread](https://stackoverflow.com/questions/47044068/get-the-path-of-current-script).
 I have not tested the function on Windows and Mac.
 I do not expect any problems, but there might be compatibility issues.
 In particular, since this repository was built on the Ubuntu Linux operating system (v 21.10), relative file paths are written using forward slashes.
 It is possible, especially on Windows, that the output of `getParentDirectory()` could produce backward slashes that are incompatible with with the convention for the relative paths.
 Therefore, if any file location errors arise, please try printing the file paths to check for slash issues as a first line of defence.